 Published on 12 September 2017

-HOUSE Biennial & Photoworks co-commissioned community project
+HOUSE Biennial community project in partnership with Photoworks.

 Crossover Point is a community project led by artist Becky Warnock for HOUSE Biennial and Photoworks, working with a diverse group of participants from Brighton Table Tennis Club to explore stories, memories and the ideas that connect us.